maxzheng/great-life-guide/genius.md

 ### Think Differently

-Robert De Bono is the leading world thinker that has come up with many ways to improve thinking outside of traditional logical thinking:
+Edward De Bono is the leading world thinker that has come up with many ways to improve thinking outside of traditional logical thinking:

 1. Parallel thinking is a way to use different modes of thinking in serial with others at the same time to improve